nexclouding/NexCloud/README.md

     <hr>

 2. Deployment JSON Modify
-    * [nexcloud.json](/JSON/nexcloud.json) / "-->" this mark mean explaination for object. please delete it, when you change "env".
+    * [nexcloud.json](/JSON/nexcloud.json) / "-->" this mark mean explaination for object. please delete it, when you change "env" in the json.<br>

         * "id": "nexcloud/collecter"
             * Default setting
                 ```json